vanessa-stotz/Comment-Tool/README.md

 This creates the needed files to run the tool in Maya. \
 For the standalone program either run the **executable file** in **executable/** or open it with another command.  \
-Therefore navigate with the Explorer to **CommentToolPlugin\python\src** and open a new cmd window by typing cmd into the path. \
+Therefore navigate with the Explorer to **CommentToolPlugin\python** and open a new cmd window by typing cmd into the path. \
 Run **python CommentToolStandalone.py**

 ![img_8.png](images%2Fimg_8.png)